doublejim/React-Sass-Webpack-Template/README.md

 # React-Sass-Webpack-Template
+So, you've just completed the www.codecademy.com ReactJS courses?
-An empty React / SASS / Webpack Template to get you started with a React project.
+Here's an empty React / SASS / Webpack Template to get you started with a React project.

 # Setup steps (on Windows):
 1. Download and install node.js from https://nodejs.org/en/